-Emily Rach Beisel is a Chicago-based improvisor, composer, educator, curator and woodwind specialist.
-She is known for her visceral performances combining extended instrumental techniques with heavy amplification and timbral effects.
-Her solo work frequently explores the intersection between avant-garde art music and extreme metal genres such as mathcore, doom, and death metal.
-As a curator, Beisel seeks to increase the visibility and involvement of women and nonbinary artists in the creative music community.
-She founded the Pleiades Series at Elastic Arts, presenting monthly performances along with a community-based free improvisation jam for femme and nonbinary performers.
+Emily Rach Beisel is a Chicago-based improviser, composer, educator, curator and woodwind specialist.
+Beisel is known for visceral performances combining extended instrumental techniques with heavy amplification and timbral effects.
+Their solo work frequently explores the intersection between avant-garde art music and extreme metal genres such as mathcore, doom, and death metal.
+As a curator, Beisel seeks to increase the visibility and involvement of femme, trans and nonbinary artists in the creative music community.
+They founded the Pleiades Series at Elastic Arts, presenting monthly performances along with a community-based free improvisation jam for femme and nonbinary performers.

-Emily holds her Master of Music degree from Northwestern University and is a member of the American Federation of Musicians Local 10-208.
+Rach Beisel holds a Master of Music degree from Northwestern University and is a member of the American Federation of Musicians Local 10-208.